 What is this thing?
 Is it a Blurpy bookcase or a large-hadron collider?

-The heroine’s journey
+The hero’s journey

 Let’s get basics over with.

 Hero – he’s Frodo Skywalker.
 He lives in a nice village in Tatooineshire.
 This old dude, Oban wan Gandolfi turns up says, you’ve got to go and do a dangerous thing.